Bladder Control Protection for Urinary Incontinence

 Absorbent products include liners, pads, disposable underwear, and even reusable underwear.
 Most are designed not only to absorb urine and hold it for a significant period of time, but also to help control any associated odors.
 Of the three functions, however, experts agree absorbency is the most critical.

-Even though all incontinence protection products have a "saturation" point and can hold only so much liquid, not every product absorbs at the same rate.
+Even though all incontinence protection products have a "saturation" point -- they can hold only so much liquid -- not every product absorbs at the same rate.
 Sometimes the difference can be dramatic.
-And since there is no industry standard for terms such as "plus" or "ultra plus," it's definitely worth your while to try another brand if you're not satisfied with the protection your getting from your current product.
+And since there is no industry standard for terms such as "plus" or "ultra plus," it's definitely worth it to try another brand if you're not satisfied with the protection you are getting from your current product.

 Many disposable pads, liners, and undergarments are now available with a waterproof backing.
 The backing helps prevent overflow from reaching your clothes.
 The newest waterproof system uses a "breathable" plastic film that does more than simply offer extra protection.
-It also helps reduce skin irritation and urinary dermatitis associated with some waterproof linings as well as reduce exposure to acids in the urine.
+It also helps reduce skin irritation and urinary dermatitis associated with some waterproof linings, and reduces exposure to acids in the urine.

 Urinary Incontinence and Odor Control

 Most incontinence pads, liners, and disposable underwear feature some type of odor control.
 Often, the materials are treated with a natural odor-absorbing compound such as baking soda.
 Sometimes, though, manufacturers add fragrance to the pad, liner, or garment, and while some people find this pleasant, others find it causes skin irritation.
 Additionally, if you have sensitive skin, even odor control compounds can cause you problems.

 If this is a problem for you, look for products that are fragrance-free and contain no chemicals for odor control.